 To graduate with an Environmental Studies degree from Eckerd College you need to complete a 70 hour internship either the summer before your senior year or during your senior year.

 Once you know what internship you want to do (either locally or elsewhere), please fill out the senior internship approval form.
-You will be asked: your name, name and location of internship, types of things you’d be doing, rough schedule, internship supervisor contact information if possible.
-An Environmental Studies Faculty member will let you know if this internship is appropriate for the senior internship.
+You will be asked: your name, name and location of internship, types of things you’d be doing, rough schedule, and internship supervisor contact information.
+If your internship entails international travel, you must also fill out the Independent International Travel Risk Management Plan form for the Office of Risk Management and Safety. - Letter of Introduction

 You are on your own honor to work 70 hours, you don’t list the hours on Triton Track, just in your journal.
 While you are doing your internship, you need to keep a daily or weekly journal of your activities, hours worked, what you learned, and any problems/frustrations.
 In addition to your description of your what you did each day, you will have an introductory section where you talk about the internship you worked for and your role.
 At the end of the journal you should reflect on whether you would consider doing something similar as a career.
 I would write about 1-2 paragraphs / day worked.
 If you have an internship you are doing all summer, you can either just journal about your first 70 hours each day, or you can do weekly journal entries.You will upload your typed journal during the semester that you take senior comps.
 In addition to your description of your what you did each day, you will have an introductory section where you talk about the internship you worked for and your role.
 At the end of the journal you should reflect on whether you would consider doing something similar as a career.